aaron-meyers/Verify/docs/mdsource/naming.source.md

 For example to place all `.verified.` files in a `{ProjectDirectory}\Snapshots` the following could be used:

-snippet: DerivePathInfo
+snippet: DerivePath

 Return null to any of the values to use the standard behavior.
 The returned path can be relative to the directory sourceFile exists in.

-`DerivePathInfo` can also be useful when deriving the storage directory on a [build server](build-server.md#custom-directory-and-file-name)
+`DerivePath` can also be useful when deriving the storage directory on a [build server](build-server.md#custom-directory-and-file-name)

-A `DerivePathInfo` convention can be shipped as a NuGet, for example [Spectre.Verify.Extensions](https://github.com/spectresystems/spectre.verify.extensions) which adds an attribute driven file naming convention to Verify.
+A `DerivePath` convention can be shipped as a NuGet, for example [Spectre.Verify.Extensions](https://github.com/spectresystems/spectre.verify.extensions) which adds an attribute driven file naming convention to Verify.

-### Default DerivePathInfo
+### Default DerivePath

-snippet: defaultDerivePathInfo
+snippet: defaultDerivePath

 Where `NameWithParent` is